Topic: Motivation and Engagement Programs

-The Advisory Committee has chosen Motivation and Engagement Programs as a topic for the CEBC because engaging families in constructive and trustworthy relationships is at the heart of effective child-welfare casework.
+The Motivation and Engagement Programs topic area is relevant to child welfare because engaging families in constructive and trustworthy relationships is at the heart of effective child-welfare casework.
 Understanding motivation and engagement is essential to furthering child-welfare improvement efforts such as the Children and Family Services Review (CFSR) and its corresponding Program Improvement Plan (PIP).
-The Advisory Committee is committed to infusing motivation and engagement practices into all the new initiatives that have emerged.